College Catalog Fall 2016 - Spring 2017

 Veterinary Science Technology AAS - Required Clinical Program: Core Curriculum

-The Required Clinical Program below is the core curriculum for ALL Veterinary Science Technology A.A.S. degree programs.
-Each concentration requires additional courses, which are shown in the curriculum on that concentration's page.
+The Required Clinical Program below is the core curriculum for ALL Veterinary Science Technology AAS students.

 The Instructional Program

-Licensed veterinary technicians (LVTs) are employed by veterinarians in small-, large-, and mixed-animal practices.
-The LVT's role is comparable to that of the registered nurse and other medical technicians in human medicine.
+The Licensed Veterinary Technician's (LVT) role is comparable to that of the registered nurse and other medical technicians in human medicine.
 Their professional duties may include, but are not limited to surgical and medical nursing, laboratory testing, and radiographic procedures under the supervision of licensed veterinarians and other LVTs.
 Graduates may also practice in veterinary and technical colleges, zoos, public health services, government, military service, private industry, and other animal-science related fields.

-Delhi's Veterinary Science Technology program, established in 1961, was the first of its type in the United States.
-Since its inception, it has developed into a dynamic, nationally-recognized program fully accredited by the American Veterinary Medical Association (AVMA).
-The program is designed to meet existing demands for technical personnel in the veterinary and biomedical fields.
-Extensive laboratory facilities, versatile faculty and staff, and hands-on experiences with companion, laboratory, farm, and other animals are major assets of the program.
-A required practicum (work experience in a veterinary practice, animal- research facility, or other approved animal facility) also enhances each student's skills and employment potential.
-The program is designed to be completed in two years, but the curriculum may be modified based on the academic preparedness or desires of the applicant.
+Delhi's Veterinary Science Technology program, established in 1961 and the first of its type in the United States, is fully accredited by the American Veterinary Medical Association (AVMA), and is designed to meet existing demands for technical personnel in the veterinary and biomedical fields.
+Major assets of the program are: extensive laboratory facilities; versatile faculty and staff; hands-on experiences with companion, laboratory, farm, and other animals; and a required practicum (work experience) in a veterinary practice, animal research or other approved animal facility.

-The Veterinary Science Technology program focuses on clinical assisting procedures, performance of laboratory testing techniques, and an understanding and appreciation of the concepts and practices employed in veterinary-practice and biomedical-research settings.
-The humane care and treatment of animal patients are stressed, as are the importance of compassion, veterinary medical ethics, effective interpersonal relations, and the psychology of dealing with patients and clients.
+The humane care and treatment of animal patients is stressed throughout the program, as are the importance of compassion, veterinary medical ethics, effective interpersonal relations, and the psychology of dealing with patients and clients.

-Lecture and laboratory instruction is presented by veterinarians and veterinary technicians who bring a broad range of experiences and expertise to the program.
-The laboratories are staffed to allow students to receive individual attention and maximum exposure to different veterinary-practice philosophies.
-Traditional classroom sequences are supplemented with additional learning experiences, which include: assignments in the College's animal facilities, guest lectures, computer-assisted learning projects, laboratory instruction, and field trips.
+Instruction is presented by veterinarians and veterinary technicians with a broad range of experiences and expertise.
+Laboratories are staffed to allow individual attention and maximum exposure to different veterinary practice philosophies.
+Traditional classroom sequences are supplemented with assignments in the College's animal facilities, guest lectures, computer-assisted learning projects, laboratory instruction, and field trips.